The Guild

 Performists at the LAS Guild event on 4/24/25 April Gems

-The Guild’s annual general meeting took place at the Bothwell Arts Center in Livermore on April 24.
+The Guild’s annual general meeting in 2025 took place at the Bothwell Arts Center in Livermore on April 24.
 After the business meeting, the evening’s music featured four soloists from the LAS Competition for Young Musicians.
 Competition chair Anne Badders introduced the students.
 There were two piano players: Edward Xiong played a nocturne by Chopin, and Hiroshi Corro played Allegro Appassionato by Saint-Saëns.
 Charlotte Trinh performed the harp solo La Source by Zabel, and Matthew Lin played the first two movements of the vioin concerto by Glazunov.
 After some words of praise and inspiration by LAS music director Lara Webber for the technical skills and especially the heartfelt musicality of the students, everyone was invited by PJ Wells, as Guild president and MC, to enjoy refreshments provided by Guild board members.

 Elizabeth Pitcain performing at the LAS Guild soiree on 4/11/25 Red Violin Soirée 4/11/25 This sold-out, private fundraising event organized by the Guild took place at a Livermore vineyard home on Friday April 11.
 It began with wine and hors d’oeuvres, included a recital by Elizabeth Pitcairn on her Red Mendelssohn Stradivarius violin, and ended with coffee and desserts.
 Pitcairn not only performed, with outstanding piano accompaniment by Miles Graber, but also gave some history of her violin and answered questions from the audience.
 Kudos to Sandra Hodzic, who created the menu and managed all the food preparation—with assistance on desserts from Guild members.
 It was a lovely evening with great music and lots of fun.